 - 5.1 The key assumptions and areas of risk in the forecast outturn are: - Court costs and Barrister fees are volatile, with the quantity of cases being determined in-year and the costs of the individual cases being highly variable. - The approved budget and forecasts include assumptions around staff turnover and vacancies - this is approximately 3.5% of the staffing costs on average.
-The actual level and timing of vacancies is difficult to predict on a service by service basis but trends from recent years indicate overall underspend projections will increase as the year progresses. - External income can relate to external factors which are difficult to predict, such as customer behaviour, and can also be affected by unexpected changes in levels of staff vacancies.
+The actual level and timing of vacancies is difficult to predict on a service by service basis but trends from recent years indicate overall underspend projections increase as the year progresses. - External income can relate to external factors which are difficult to predict, such as customer behaviour, and can also be affected by unexpected changes in levels of staff vacancies. - The Directorate has a number of budgets related to project based activities where commitments can cross over the financial year end due to the phasing of the project.
+This can result in underspends at financial year end which will need to be carried over to the new financial year as required.